noahehall/theBookOfNoah/0current/security/websecurity.md

 ### terminology

+- webhook: when a service provider needs to make calls to your server, e.g. to send notifications; a reverse API on your website that the service provider will send HTTP requests when an event happens
 - attack vectors: the methods that adversaries use to breach or infiltrate your network
 - attack surface: the sum of the different points (for "attack vectors")
 - checksum: a small-sized block of data derived from another block of digital data for the purpose of detecting errors that may have been introduced during its transmission or storage.
 By themselves, checksums are often used to verify data integrity but are not relied upon to verify data authenticity.